patronage/bubs-next/docs/images.md

 # Images

-One of the biggest performance wins for Next comes from the [next/image](https://nextjs.org/docs/api-reference/next/image) component co-authored with Google which encourages best practices like image dimensions and by default.
+One of the biggest performance wins for Next comes from the [next/image](https://nextjs.org/docs/api-reference/next/image) component co-authored with Google which encourages best practices like responsive loading via srcset, lazy loading, and more.

 Additionally, bundled is [automatic image optimization](https://nextjs.org/docs/basic-features/image-optimization) via an API for resizing and serving images in WebP format without a need for third party services.